cpempire/soupy/README.md

-SOUPy has been developed and in active development to incorporate advanced algorithms and capabilities, including -PDE-constrained tensor products,
+SOUPy has been developed and in active development to incorporate advanced algorithms and capabilities, including
+- PDE-constrained tensor products,
--symbolic differentiation (of appropriate Lagrangians) for the derivation of high order mixed derivatives (via the FEniCS interface), -randomized algorithms for matrix and high order tensor decomposition, -decomposition of uncertain parameter spaces by mixture models, -product convolution approximations,
+- symbolic differentiation (of appropriate Lagrangians) for the derivation of high order mixed derivatives (via the FEniCS interface),
+- randomized algorithms for matrix and high order tensor decomposition,
+- decomposition of uncertain parameter spaces by mixture models,
+- product convolution approximations,
--Taylor expansion-based high-dimensional control variates, and -inexact trust region preconditioned Newton-CG optimization methods.
+- Taylor expansion-based high-dimensional control variates, and
+- inexact trust region preconditioned Newton-CG optimization methods.

 In addition, the library incorporates common interfaces for random fields, PDE models, probability/risk